Issyanofsky/devops/networking/README.md

   NAT - allow multiple devices within the network to share a single public IP address when accessing the internet.

+## type of Virtual Network

+  * Bridge - using the host to access external networks.
+  * NAT - allows containers to access the internet by mapping their internal IP addresses to the host's external IP address.
+  * Host - host only network. apply only inside the network.

 ## Subnet Table